 Combinations of these causes of jaundice may occur at the same time which could contribute to higher levels of bilirubin.
 Whatever the cause, it is helpful to make sure breastfeeding is going well and the baby is getting plenty of milk as this can improve symptoms.1

 Also known as physiological (normal functioning) jaundice, physiologic hyperbilirubinemia or icterus.

 It is normal for a newborn baby’s bilirubin levels to rise after birth and then drop again during the first two weeks of life.
-In the first five days the levels of bilirubin in formula fed babies are the same as optimally fed breastfed babies 1.
-Author Nancy Mohrbacher explains:
+In the first five days the levels of bilirubin in formula fed babies are the same as well-fed breastfed babies 2 Author Nancy Mohrbacher says:

 In most newborns, jaundice is temporary, resolves on its own, and does not require treatment.
-Bilirubin levels in the full-term, healthy baby usually peak between the 3rd and 5th days of life at less than 12mg/dl (204 µmol/L), and rarely go higher than 15mg/dl (255 µmol/L)
+Bilirubin levels in the full-term, healthy baby usually peak between the third and fifth days of life at less than 12mg/dl (204 µmol/L), and rarely go higher than 15mg/dl (255 µmol/L)

 #2 Breast milk or late-onset jaundice

 In many exclusively breastfed babies jaundice can last for many weeks.
 Although there is the typical yellowing of the skin, the baby is well, gaining weight and has no underlying disorders.
 Monitoring from the health care team indicates the levels of bilirubin are not harmful.
 This is known as “breast milk jaundice” and is a normal phenomenon when jaundice appears after the fifth day of life in healthy, thriving breastfed babies3.
 The Academy of Breastfeeding Medicine says it may take two to three months for bilirubin levels to fall4.
 In comparison, jaundice in full term formula fed babies tends to last seven to ten days.